PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 Gatekeeper, the App Sandbox, and the Hardened Runtime only apply to apps and not other types of executable files, so when installing non-apps, you should be extremely careful.
 If possible, avoid installing non-app software altogether or install it in a virtual machine.

+## Systemwide Permissions

+macOS has certain permissions that apply to all software across the system.
+These can be found under [Privacy & Security](https://support.apple.com/guide/mac-help/change-privacy-security-settings-on-mac-mchl211c911f/mac) in the Settings.

 ## XProtect

 XProtect is the built-in antivirus software in macOS.
 Like all AV, it's a last line of defense after all others have been bypassed.